kubernetes/community/contributors/devel/sig-architecture/api_changes.md

     }
     ```

+    Because validation is always on, the field can be changed from a previously invalid value to a valid value, or cleared, even if the feature gate is disabled, but the field cannot be updated to be invalid, and an invalid value will prevent other changes to the object.

 In future Kubernetes versions:

 * if the feature progresses to beta or stable status, the feature gate can be removed or be enabled by default.
 * if the schema of the alpha field must change in an incompatible way, a new field name must be used.
+* if the validation rules of the alpha field are changed across versions (including from a release where a field is alpha to a release where a field is beta), it is the user's responsibility to update their fields to be valid.
 * if the feature is abandoned, or the field name is changed, the field should be removed from the go struct, with a tombstone comment ensuring the field name and protobuf tag are not reused:

     ```go